 Now take that style to jewelry with this oh-so-put-together Custom .46ct Oval Diamond Cluster Ring.
 Like every good basic in your closet, the black diamond seems like a staple in this ring: vital, not boring.

 Black diamond jewelry can be a family affair.

 Our Linea Black Diamond Ring update was an easy choice.
 The asymmetrical setting is a perfect home for the more uncommon black diamonds.
 Plus, we know just how well the design works already thanks to our Linea Black Diamond Studs.
 We're calling it now: 2018, meet your new power duo.

 Black diamonds can be ethically sourced.

-We source black diamonds like the one that refuses to be upstaged by a white or champagne diamond in this Custom Three Stone Bouquet Ring from mines we trust in South America.
-(Gemstone fact: Most rough “black diamonds” start out as dark diamonds that are cut and irradiated to get a true black.
-The stones sit for a period of time after the process so they’re not radioactive when distributed.)
+We source black diamonds like the one that refuses to be upstaged by a white or champagne diamond in the Custom Three Stone Bouquet Ring above, from mines we trust in South America.
+(Gemstone fact: Most rough "black diamonds" start out as dark diamonds that are cut and irradiated to get a true black.
+The stones sit for a period of time after the process so they're not radioactive when distributed.)

 Black diamonds make for a nontraditional wedding band.